AndieDrew/rancid-taters/README.md

 * Using react to create a dynamically updating UI
 * Using router to simulate a multi-page application.
 * Using Cypress to test for multiple user flows.
+* Make app responsive for mobile and tablet view.

 ## In Action